syed-masoom/syed-masoom/README.md

 🎯 I'm a detail-oriented Data Analyst focused on turning complex data into clear insights and actionable strategies.
 I have experience building dashboards, analyzing trends, and supporting business decisions through clean, efficient data work.
 I enjoy solving problems with data and making information easy to understand for all stakeholders.

 🎯 I’m passionate about using data to solve real-world problems and make impactful decisions.
-📊 Skilled in **SQL, Power BI, Excel, Python, and Data Visualization**.
+📊 Skilled in SQL, Power BI, Excel, Python, and Data Visualization.
 🧠 Continuously learning and working on data projects to enhance my skills.

 ---

 ## 🛠️ Tools & Technologies